sodascience/artscraper/README.md

 # ArtScraper

-ArtScraper is a tool to download images and metadata for artworks available on WikiArt and GoogleArt.
+ArtScraper is a tool to download images and metadata for artworks available on WikiArt (www.wikiart.org/) and Google Arts & Culture (artsandculture.google.com/).

 ## Installation and setup